-Spring and summer are often a busy time for the construction industry.
-This is the time that you don’t have to worry about construction delays due to weather or extra costs associated with winter conditions.
-If you’re considering constructing a new building or renovating an existing site in the spring, start planning now.
-Whether you’re building new or renovating, now is the perfect time to start planning your construction project.
-If you wait until spring to begin the process, there is a good chance your project won’t start until the end of summer.
+Spring and summer are often busy times for the construction industry.
+You don’t have to worry about construction delays due to frigid temps or extra costs associated with winter conditions.
+The construction approval process can take months, therefore, if you’re considering constructing a new building or renovating an existing site in the spring, start the planning process 6-9 months prior.
+If you wait until spring to begin the process, there is a good chance that construction won’t start until the end of the summer or late fall.

 Select your project team early on in the planning phase.
 This way your team can begin working together to get your project through all the required approvals.

 5 Pre-construction steps that are required for construction approval:

 Project Drawings – Secure a professional right away to begin working on the design and concept of your project.
 Allow several weeks to complete drawings.
 Ensure that your drawings are sealed by a licensed professional prior to submitting them to your local jurisdiction for review.